 2.6.2.
-Driver not available to take over the driving task
+Driver availabilitynot available to take over the driving task

-The system shall detect if the driver is available to take over the driving task by permanently evaluating that the driver's activity is awake.
-The manufacturer shall declare appropriate means to detect that the driver's activity is awake to the technical service and the type approval authority.
+The system shall detect if the driver is available to take over the driving task by permanently continuously evaluating monitoring that the driver is awake.
+The manufacturer shall declare to the technical service the vehicle's capability appropriate means to detect that the driver is awake available to take over the driving task to the technical service and the type approval authority.

-The driver's activity awareness shall be detected by the use of at least two independent means.
+The driver's awareness shall be detected by the use of at least two independent means.